beyondthesketch/ScriptuccinoJS/README.md

 `utils/XHR.js`

 *ES5 library*

 `SCRIPTUCCINO.utils.XHR`

 **lazyLoadCSS( uri: string [, callbackFn: Function] )** *uses: XHR, whenPageLoaded*

-Download (asynchronously with AJAX) and apply a stylesheet to the page, and optionally execute a callback funtion, only once the page has loaded.
+Download (asynchronously with AJAX) and apply a stylesheet to the page, and optionally execute a callback function, only once the page has loaded.

 *ES module*

 exported as named by:
 `utils/index.js`